HWO-Yield-Visualizations/yieldplotlib/paper/paper.md

 of the wide variety of customization options that  `matplotlib` offers, as well as the extensive knowledge base many users of `yieldplotlib` will have with that package.
 The `yieldplotlib` generic plots are used for single yield run visualizations and can make scatter plots, standard plots, and histograms.
+This extension is achieved through a function that runs when `yieldplotlib` is imported that automatically adds new plotting methods (prefixed with `ypl_`) to `matplotlib`'s `Axes` class, allowing users to directly call methods like `ax.ypl_plot()` and `ax.ypl_scatter()` on any `matplotlib` axes object.

-The comparison plots are for more complex comparisons by plotting multiple yield runs in either the same multi-panel figure, or on the same set of axes.
+Also provided are comparison plots that can handle multiple yield runs and automatically create multi-panel figures.

 ### Plotting Scripts
 `yieldplotlib` contains scripts for generating common plots used in yield code visualizations to